AstarNetwork/plasmdocs/workshop-and-tutorial/dapps-reward.md

 ### ① Nominate a Smart Contract:

-Click **dAppstaking -&gt; Account** **actions**.
+Click **dApps staking -&gt; Account** **actions**.
 If you have not previously staked anything, your screen should look similar to below.
 Press + New stake button in the top right corner.

 ![](../.gitbook/assets/screen-shot-2020-06-11-at-16.29.20.png)